-- Identify any possible dangers and risks including sources of ignition. - Identify people who may be at risk, especially those working alone or in isolated areas, children or parents with babies, the elderly or infirm and people with disabilities. - Evaluate the level of risk, and remove or reduce any fire hazards where possible. - Protect people by providing fire precautions such as fire extinguishers, emergency escape routes and exits. - Record any major findings and the action taken, prepare an emergency plan, inform and instruct relevant people such as stewards and provide any necessary training. - Review the fire risk assessment regularly and make changes where necessary.
+- Identify any possible dangers and risks including sources of ignition. - Identify people who may be at risk, especially those working alone or in isolated areas, children or parents with babies, the elderly or infirm and people with disabilities. - Evaluate the level of risk, and remove or reduce any fire hazards where possible. - Protect people by providing fire precautions such as fire extinguishers, emergency escape routes and exits. - Record any major findings and the action taken, prepare an emergency plan, inform and instruct relevant people such as stewards and provide any necessary training. - Review the fire risk assessment regularly and make changes where necessary, and ensure fire equipment is regularly checked and maintained.